 - If you’d like to try it out, sign up for a free ActiveState Platform account where you can create your own runtime environment and download the State Tool.

 - How does your enterprise’s practice of CI/CD compare to other enterprise’s CI/CD practice?
-Our State of Enterprise CI/CD 2020 survey has concluded and the results will be published shortly.
-In the meantime find our CI/CD resources here.
+Our State of Enterprise CI/CD 2020 survey has concluded and the results have been published here.
+Find our CI/CD resources here.